neuronflow/BraTS-Toolkit/README.md

 ## Brats Preprocessor
 Brats Preprocessor comes in two flavors:

-* A) with a graphical user interface, which you can find here: https://neuronflow.github.io/brats-preprocessor/
+* with a graphical user interface, which you can find here: https://neuronflow.github.io/brats-preprocessor/
-* B) as a python CLI package for which you can continue reading
+* as a python CLI package for which you can continue reading

 ## Brats Segmentor
 desc